yyyaohhh/tp/docs/DeveloperGuide.md

 2. If the module code field is not provided, an error message with the correct command usage will be shown.
 3. If invalid module code format is provided, an error message with the correct module code format will be shown.
 4. If valid module code format is provided but `Module` does not exist in database, an error message informing user that the `Module` does not exist will be shown.
-5. The `Module` is then cross-referenced in the `Model` to check if a module with the same `ModuleCode` exists in the semester lists.
+5. The `Module` is then cross-referenced in the `Model` to check if a module with the same `ModuleCode` exists in the module plan.
-6. If the module does not exist in the semester lists, an error message informing the user that the `Module` has not added to the planner yet will be shown.
+6. If the module does not exist in the module plan, an error message informing the user that the `Module` has not added to the module plan will be shown.
-7. If all previous steps are completed without exceptions, the new `Module` will be successfully deleted from the semester lists.
+7. If all previous steps are completed without exceptions, the new `Module` will be successfully deleted from the module plan.

 <br>

-The following activity diagram shows the logic of deleting a `Module` from the semester lists:
+The following activity diagram shows the logic of deleting a `Module` from the module plan:

 <puml src="diagrams/DeleteCommandActivityDiagram.puml" width="450" />